 As stated above, there are different ways companies can go about buying back their shares.
 One of the first ways they may go about it is by using a tender offer.
 With a tender offer, the company will offer to repurchase shares to shareholders at a specific price.
 The price companies offer tends to be higher than the actual value of a stock, which may entice shareholders to sell.
 Also, the company will disclose the length of time the offer is valid, and the shareholders can sell their shares at this price until the offer expires.

 Another option is to complete a direct repurchase on the open market.
-When a company announces they are reacquiring their shares, the share price may increase.
+When a company announces they are reacquiring its shares, the share price may increase.
 The company will then buy shares as they would on the open market.

 Lastly, the company can engage in a Dutch auction, which is when a company specifies the number of shares they wish to reacquire.
 Then shareholders can offer their shares at the desired price they wish to receive.
 The company will purchase the number of shares they want at the lowest price possible.
 They can do this by purchasing from shareholders who have offered their shares at the lowest price available.